otupman/lungo-angular-bridge/README.md

 + /dashboard => section id='dashboard'
 + /dashboard/some_article => section id='dashboard' - article id='some_article'
 + /dashboard/some_article/confirm => section id='dashboard' - article id='some_article'

+### Asides

+These are small sidebars that appear from either the left or the right; Lungo styles and animates them; do not use Lungo routing to trigger them, instead use the `lab-aside` attribute, for example:

+    <a lab-aside="idOfAside">Show aside</a>

+LAB will do the work of showing or hiding that for you.

 ## Examples